FRC4048/robot-docs/docs/resources.md

 - Also, WPIlib downloads C++, Python and Java compilers onto your device - we use Java, but you can see these in VS Code as downloaded extensions.
 !!! warning
     Git is not downloaded with WPIlib, but you will need it, download it here https://git-scm.com/downloads, or through terminal, more on Git Later.
+!!! note
+    Game Tools specifically FRC Driver Station (and Shuffleboard, which in our case is now replaced by Elastic) are not included in WPIlib, you can download them from https://www.ni.com/en/support/downloads/drivers/download.frc-game-tools.html#553883, but they only run on x86 Windows, not Arm Windows, Mac or Linux.

 ## Pathplanner